Arkaeriit/Cyberland-server/README.md

 This server also present some web pages that are not Cyberland boards.
 They are the following:
 * A welcome page at the root.
 * Configuration page: at `<server URL>/config/`.
+* At `<server URL>/status`, there is a list of all board and the number of posts in each board.

 ## Cyberland protocol